AtomDB/ACX2/README.txt

 =====

 Each model is ACX2 can have an arbitrary set of donors.
 By default for the XSPEC model these are neutral H and He, but others may be selected.
+Additional input files will be required for these - please contact the project via the AtomDB or GitHub pages to make or discuss requests.

 ----------
 Data Files